 Why do I need a Court Order?

 It means certainty.
 If you cannot agree on the financial settlement, the Court will impose a settlement which might not please either of you.
 If you do reach agreement, it is still wise to ask the Court to make an Order in the terms of the agreement to avoid any change of mind in the future.
 The Judge will still need to be satisfied the agreement is fair to you both.
-To enable him to do this you will need to complete a form setting out basic information about your circumstances including your savings and income.
+To enable him/her to do this you will need to complete a form setting out basic information about your circumstances including your savings and income.

 What types of Orders are there?

 This is known as Periodical Payments and is usually only available for the adults.
-Maintenance for children is normally dealt with by the Child Maintenance Service still has the power to order maintenance for stepchildren, those with a disability or where the paying party lives abroad.
+Maintenance for children is normally dealt with by the Child Maintenance Service which still has the power to order maintenance for stepchildren, those with a disability or where the paying party lives abroad.
 The Court also deals with school fees.

 Maintenance for a spouse (usually but not always the wife) is available where needed and when the other spouse can afford to pay.
 Maintenance ceases when the spouse in receipt remarries or either spouse dies.
 It is possible where necessary to ask the Court to make a “stop-gap” Order for maintenance called Maintenance Pending Suit or Interim Periodical Payments.
 This can include an allowance for legal costs when one spouse has a much greater income than the other.